 - Players who wish to obtain additional professional instruction can register for the Chicago Rush North Emerging Talent ID Program.
 It is designed for players who want to bridge the gap between recreational and competitive soccer.
 Additional information can be obtained on the travel soccer page at chicagorushsoccernorth.com.

-- Also NEW THIS YEAR: Season will start 2 weeks before Labor Day to take advantage of warmer weather months and hopefully end before the snow!!!
+- Once Again: Season will start 2 weeks before Labor Day to take advantage of warmer weather months and hopefully end before the snow!!!

 - Chicago Rush North will provide onsite professional coaching staff to help the local teams and volunteer coaches.
 We will also provide the referees to oversee each game.

 - All players will receive a free tournament t-shirt on attendance.

 - It is completely optional for your child to enter the tournament.
 To enter, please check the box on registration and your account will be charged an additional $15.

 Volunteers Needed – Commissioners, Coaches and Other Volunteers

 LSA is an all-volunteer organization that relies on parents to run our youth sports programs.
 When registering, please consider volunteering to be a division Commissioner, a Team Coach, assist with the Soccer Ice Cream Social or assist with Picture Day.
 Your volunteerism would be greatly appreciated.